yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-offset/index.md

 > **Note**.
 If you don't quite understand what a frame is and how it is formed, it's okay.
 Frames are one of the most challenging topics in SQL windows, and they cannot be fully explained in one go.
 We will study frames throughout the book and gradually sort everything out.

-## Department salary range revisited
+## Comparing to boundaries revisited

 Let's take our window: